Ekoda/CodeContext/README.md

 CodeContext is a utility script designed to generate a detailed snapshot of a project's structure, dependencies, recent commits, and environment specifics.
 This snapshot is crafted to provide a comprehensive yet succinct overview of the project at any given point in time, aiding in effective communication with Language Models (LLMs) and team members.

+This script marks an interesting point in tech history.
+Right now, Language Learning Models (LLMs), despite being quite powerful, still need a human touch to do well in the engineering domain.
+I suspect these models will grow in autonomy and eventually not need my input at all.
+Only time will tell.

 ## Features

 - **Directory Structure**: Generates a tree-like representation of your project’s file structure, filtering out specified files and directories (e.g., `.git`, `__pycache__`, and items listed in `.gitignore`).